aaronp/args4c/src/main/paradox/usage.md

 The goal for this library is to enable command-line arguments to affect the parsed typesafe config.

+## Running

 e.g., you just write your application against a 'Config' instead of 'Array\[String\]', and then run it like this:

 ```bash
   java -cp app.jar MyApp foo.x=bar foo.x=ignored /opt/etc/overrides.conf prod.conf
 ```

+## In Code

-The 'MyApp' would then just use the args4c.implicits (or extend a ConfigApp) to be able to get the configration:
+The 'MyApp' would then just use the args4c.implicits (or extend a ConfigApp) to be able to get the configuration:

-The library can be used like this:
 ```scala
   import args4c.implicits._